Zahlé: Demographics

 Only two Muslim families remained inside Zahlé during the civil war: Hindi and Zrein.
-Zahlé's Muslim minority (around 17% of the population) is concentrated in the neighborhoods of Karak Nuh (where Noah's tomb is allegedly located) and Haoush al-Umara, specifically, in an area named "Hay al-watani", on the northeastern and southwestern edge of town, respectively.
+Zahlé's Muslim minority is concentrated in the neighborhoods of Karak Nuh (where Noah's tomb is allegedly located) and Haoush al-Umara, specifically, in an area named "Hay al-watani", on the northeastern and southwestern edge of town, respectively.
 Sixty-two percent of Muslims in the area are Shia, while the remaining 38% are Sunnis.
 In the past the town also had a Druze minority and even a small Jewish population, most of which, however, emigrated during the Lebanese Civil War.

 Zahlé has been a land of emigration since the early 20th century, with most people emigrating to South America, mainly Colombia, Venezuela, Brazil and Argentina.
 During the civil war in the 1970s and 1980s, a new flow of migrants left the town for the United States, Canada, Australia and Brazil.
 In recent years, emigration has continued, with Canada and the United Arab Emirates being the main destinations.
 Today, an estimated 250,000 people of local descent live abroad, most of them in Colombia and Brazil.

 Economy

 Being the main town of the Beqaa Valley, Lebanon's most important agricultural region, the economy of Zahlé has long been built on agriculture.
 Grapes are the area's chief product, with vineyards forming a prominent feature of the surrounding landscape.
 Vines are also individually grown on lattice, on many of the older houses' terraces.
 A sizable part of the local produce supplies the three wineries present in and around the town, and the numerous distilleries producing arak, the local liquor which Zahlé is famous for.

 Zahlé saw at a time a prosperous commercial activity due to its location midway between Beirut and Damascus.
 Paradoxically, it regained some of that activity during the civil war, when the growing instability in Beirut led to a decentralization of the economy.
 Furthermore, taxation was nonexistent due to the collapse of State authority, which Zahlé took advantage of to expand its industrial and commercial sectors.
-The town's main industrial area lies to the southeast, with the chief sectors being paper mills, chemicals, plastics, canning and food processing.

 A number of companies and state bodies have their headquarters for the Beqaa region in Zahlé, including the Central Bank of Lebanon and the Lebanese Chamber of Commerce.